operator-framework/java-operator-plugins/docs/tutorial.md

 `java-operator-sdk`.
 This interface has some important and useful methods.

-Initially the `MemcachedController.java` will contain the empty stubs for `createOrUpdateResource`.
+Initially the `MemcachedController.java` will contain the empty stubs for `reconcile`.
 In this section we will fill in the controller logic in these methods.
 We will also add a `createMemcachedDeployment` method that will create the Deployment for our operator and a `labelsForMemcached` method that returns the labels.

-The `createOrUpdateResource` get called whenever some update/create/delete event occurs in the cluster.
+The `reconcile` get called whenever some update/create/delete event occurs in the cluster.
 This will allow us to react to changes to the Deployment.

-### createOrUpdateResource
+### reconcile

-In this section we will focus on implementing the `createOrUpdateResource` method.
+In this section we will focus on implementing the `reconcile` method.
 In the `MemcachedController.java` you will see a `// TODO: fill in logic` comment.
 At this line we will first add code to get the Deployment.